Simon Bernstein joined Alive as Chief Executive in January 2016.

 Nicola lives with her family in the Cotswolds where she enjoys walking the hills with her dog, dancing (street and street tap!), and pottering about in her tiny cottage.

-Beth has been working and volunteering in the charity sector for the past 7 years, and previously worked with Bristol Microfinance charity, Deki.
+Beth has been working in the third sector for the past ten years in Marketing, Comms, Fundraising and Partnership Coordination roles.
+Previously to Alive Beth worked for Bristol Microfinance charity, Deki.